Tonikprofik/FlaskIOT/README.md

 # FlaskIOT
-visualised fetched data from LoRa network in Python Flask
+I was responsible to visualise fetched data from the LoRa network in Python Flask, other group member did the MQTT and LoRa communication from the chip.

 venv was compressed for upload to be succesful